OctopusDeploy/blog/blog/2022-05/configuring-jenkins-azure-deploying-octopus/index.md

 ## Configuring an Azure account

-You need to configure an Azure account and web application to act as a target for the deployment from Octopus.
+You need to configure an Azure account and web application as a target for the deployment from Octopus.
 You can also use other targets, such as AWS or Linux and Windows servers.

 Create an account in Azure by navigating to the [Azure portal](https://portal.azure.com/).